robin-raymond/zax.io/pointers.md

         print(value, "> 3")
 }

-// declare a raw void pointer
+// declare a raw Unknown pointer pointer1 : Unknown*
-pointer1 : void*
-pointer2 : void*
+pointer2 : Unknown*

 // cast the func1
-pointer1 = func1 cast void*
+pointer1 = func1 cast Unknown*
-pointer2 = func2 cast void*
+pointer2 = func2 cast Unknown*

 // cast back from a raw pointer using the type of the variables definition func3 = pointer1 copycast :simpleFunc